 Other Gender Equality initiatives at SDU

 In addition to the strategic gender equality initiative with its three focal areas presented above, several other important and inspiring gender equality endeavours take place across SDU.
 The strategic initiative and SDU’s Gender Equality Team has close collaborations with several of these local initiatives.
-Local gender equality committees are in place at all SDU’s faculties and in its Central Administration, and several of these six committees have their own websites (some only or mostly in Danish) with committee information, minutes from meetings, latest news about local gender equality efforts etc.:
+Local gender equality committees are in place at all SDU’s faculties and in its Central Administration, and these six committees have their own websites (some only or mostly in Danish) with committee information, minutes from meetings, latest news about local gender equality efforts etc.:

 Gender Equality Committee at the Faculty of Science (in English)